chunribu/miidl/README.md

 #### 5) Modeling

-A 1d-CNN classifier is trained for discrimination.
+A CNN classifier is trained for discrimination.

 #### 6) Interpretation